 Leads generation services primarily include revenues from (i) dealer subscription services, (ii) advertising services sold to individual dealer advertisers, and (iii) used car listing services.
 Under the dealer subscription services, the Company makes available throughout the subscription period a webpage linked to its websites and mobile applications where the dealers can publish information such as the pricing of their products, locations and addresses and other related information.
 Usually, advanced payment is made for the dealer subscription services and revenue is recognized over time on a straight-line basis as services are constantly provided over the subscription period.
-For the advertising services sold to individual dealers, revenue is recognized when the advertising is published over the stated display period.
-The used car listing services primarily include listing and display of used vehicles, generation of sales leads, etc, through the Company's platform.
-The used car platform acts as a user interface that allows potential used car buyers to identify listings that meet their specific requirements and contact the seller.
+For the advertising services sold to individual dealers, revenue is recognized when the advertising is published over the stated displaying period.
+The used car listing services primarily include listing and displaying of used vehicles, generation of sales leads, etc. for sellers through the Company's platform.
+The used car platform acts as a user interface that allows potential used car buyers to identify listings that meet their specific requirements and contact the sellers.
 The service fee is charged per the number of displayed days, or quantity of sales leads delivered.
-Revenue is recognized respectively at a point in time upon the display of vehicles or the delivery of sales leads.
+Revenue is recognized respectively over the stated displaying period or at a point in time upon the delivery of sales leads.